Richard Thomas Glyn: First invasion

-When Chelmsford held a court of inquiry into the defeat at Isandlwana on 27 January he chose not to call Glyn as a witness.
-The court served principally as a means of exonerating Chelmsford and placing the blame for the defeat on Durnford.
-Chelmsford's staff, lead by his military secretary Lieutenant-Colonel John North Crealock attempted to deflect the blame for Isandlwana onto Glyn, who was isolated at Rorke's Drift.
-Glyn, advised by his staff officer Major Francis Clery, refused to answer written requests for an account of his interpretation of Chelmsford's orders relating to the camp and to state who had ordered the movement of troops in or out of the camp.
-Glyn noted privately that Chelmsford knew what his orders had been and that his duty had been to obey them.
-Glyn's wife Ann was indignant at his treatment and robustly defended him, which, together with Chelmsford's disapproval, forced Chelmsford's staff to cease this line of action.
+When Chelmsford held a court of inquiry into the defeat at Isandlwana on 27 January he deliberately restricted the evidence it heard and many eyewitnesses, including Glyn, were not called to provide testimony.
+This decision was seen by the contemporary press as a means of Chelmsford controlling the narrative.
+The court's final report made Durnford a scapegoat; it stated, falsely, that Chelmsford had ordered Durnford to take command of the camp and that he had ordered Pulleine to move troops into the open.
+Chelmsford's staff, led by his military secretary, Lieutenant-Colonel John North Crealock, later also attempted to deflect blame onto Glyn, who was isolated at Rorke's Drift.
+Advised by his staff officer Major Francis Clery, Glyn refused to answer written requests for an account of his interpretation of Chelmsford's orders relating to the camp, and to state who had ordered the movement of troops in or out of the camp.
+Glyn's reply only stated it was "odd the general asking me to tell him what he knows more than I do".
+Glyn's wife, Ann, was indignant at his treatment and robustly defended him, which, together with Chelmsford's disapproval, forced Chelmsford's staff to cease this line of action.
 Chelmsford wrote to the Commander-in-Chief of the Forces, Prince George, Duke of Cambridge, on 27 March to assure him that he had "no desire to cast any blame upon Colonel Glyn".
 He also rebuked Crealock for his ungentlemanly conduct and sent a letter to Glyn distancing himself from the actions of his staff.

+Second invasion

+By the end of April, Glyn was at Dundee, Natal, where Chelmsford was assembling the 2nd Division to lead the second invasion of Zululand.
+Chelmsford visited the camp and expressed shock at the lack of defensive measures taken, in a letter to Colonel Evelyn Wood he said "the camp here shows that neither [Glyn] nor Clery have learned anything from Isandlwana", and he insisted on the site being entrenched.
+Glyn led the division's 1st Brigade during the advance on the Zulu capital of Ulundi, although Chelmsford noted he had made the appointment reluctantly "as there is absolutely no one who is better".
+(Note: Glyn's brigade included the remains of the 2nd Battalion of the 24th Regiment; the 1st Battalion, augmented by drafts from Britain, was part of the 2nd Brigade.
+Neither unit saw much action during the second invasion, being employed mostly on garrison duties.)
+The division was commanded by newly arrived Major-General Edward Newdigate, but it was accompanied in the field by Chelmsford, who again assumed effective control of it.